Meet the help desk that knows your IT from day one.

 This stage is not just about getting rid of old hardware.
 It is about proving that the hardware was retired securely and responsibly.

 For example, when a remote employee leaves, HR can trigger offboarding, ITSM can create a retrieval task, MDM can lock or wipe the device if needed, and ITAM can update the asset status after return, redeployment, resale, recycling, or destruction.
-The final record should show the chain of custody, disposal status, and sanitization proof.
+ITAD or endpoint tools may perform parts of the disposal or wiping process, while the ITAM record should retain the final lifecycle status, chain of custody, disposal documentation, and sanitization proof.

 The timeline below shows how hardware moves through each major stage of the hardware lifecycle, from procurement to secure disposal.